 The last dive in the afternoon is spent at a dive site of choice in the Ras Mohammed Marine Reserve.
 The Shark & Yolanda Reef is the most popular and one of the most stunning dive sites here so if you’re lucky, you will get to do that!
 From Dahab, we were picked up very early at 5:00am.
 It takes roughly 1.5 hours to get to Sharm El Sheikh and another 2 hours by boat to the dive sites.
 Overall, it is an incredibly long day but well worth it.

 The beaches in Ras Mohammed were some of the nicest beaches I saw in the Red Sea.
 It’s so different than your traditional tropical style beaches, that I can’t describe but in a good way.

 Getting out of Dahab

 As amazing as Dahab is, there’s plenty to do outside of Dahab.
 The easiest excursion is hiking up Mount Sinai (where Moses did his 10 commandments thing), and visiting St. Catherine’s monastery.
 Along with camel rides, sandboarding, and quad-biking, there’s a bunch of day tours available from Dahab.

 Israel is actually a quick trip from Dahab and reachable via bus to Eilat.
 Jordan is right around the corner and accessible by land travel once reaching Eilat.
 I ended up traveling by bus from Dahab to Israel, and then by land to Jordan to spend a few days visiting Petra and Wadi Rum.
-More details on this subject in the next post.
+More details on my Petra trip here.